Parallelisation of partial differential equations via representation theory

 \Definition{symrespect} A {\rm symmetry-respecting basis} with respect to an orthogonal representation $\rho : G \rightarrow O(N)$ is a vector of functions $\bfp : \Omega \rightarrow \bbR^N$ satisfying

-If $\rho$ is a canonical irreducible representation we refer to it as a {\rm irreducible symmetry-adapted basis} and if $\rho$ is block-diagonal where each block is irreducible (a la \thref{fullblockdiag}) then we refer to it as a {\rm symmetry-adapted basis}.
+If $\rho$ is a canonical irreducible representation we refer to it as an {\rm irreducible symmetry-adapted basis} and if $\rho$ is block-diagonal where each block is \addition{a canonical irreducible representation} (a la \thref{fullblockdiag}) then we refer to it as a {\rm symmetry-adapted basis}.

 Our main example of a symmetry-respecting basis are monomials of precisely degree $n$ which span homogeneous polynomials.
 For example, in 2D we have the basis